Symbols and special characters like © ® ™ and others often need to be inserted into content.

 For more information about using Smileys in WordPress, go here:

-You can download the plugin from the WordPress free plugin directory, or search for the plugin by name to install the plugin directly from your Plugin admin area …
+You can download the plugin from the WordPress plugin directory, or search for the plugin by name to install the plugin directly from the Plugin admin area …

-After installing and activating the plugin, you will see a new HTML Special Characters functionality appear in your Add/Edit Post and Add/Edit Page screen columns …
+After installing and activating the plugin, you will see an HTML Special Characters tool appear in your Add/Edit Post and Add/Edit Page screen columns …

-To view more characters, click on the See more link …
+To see more symbols, click on the See more link at the foot of the widget …

 (HTML Special Characters – See more link)